winterbird-code/adbb/README.md

 * `updated` - datetime when information about this episode was last fetched from AniDB
 * `tvdb_episode` - A tuple containing `(season, episode)` if this episode can be mapped to a TVDB episode.
-Note that `episode` is usualy a string containing the episode number, but can also be a tuple with (episode_number, partnumber) or a string containing episode numbers separated by '+' if the anidb episode is mapped to part of a TVDB episode or vice versa.
+Note that `episode` is usualy an integer containing the episode number, but can also be a tuple with (episode_number, partnumber) or a list of integers containing episode numbers if the anidb episode is mapped to part of a TVDB episode or vice versa.
 * `tmdb_episode` - Same as above, but mapped to TMDB.
 * `tmdbid` - TMDB ID for this episode or None if not available.